wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 A program that you use to run applications and access services, usually a web browser.

-**We as "full stack" web developers usually build both, the Client application running in the browser  and the Server/Service application hosted in the "backend".**
+**We as "full stack" web developers are concerned with both, the Client application running in the browser and the Service application hosted on a Server.

 ##World Wide Web